jimTheSTEAMClown/Verilog/verilog-manual-draft.md

 #### 🛠️ LAB Activity: Gowin FPGA Board - Tang-Nano Setup & Hardware Connections
 > [!NOTE]🚧- This section will show the connection of just the FPGA Board & GPIO board

-#### 🛠️ LAB Activity: Hello World - Blinking An LED
-> [!NOTE]🚧- This section will show the working design, running the scripts, and seeing that the hardware works, proving that your systems is working.

 ---
-## Verilog Labs
----
-> [!NOTE] - The following are the Labs that are in the [Basic Music - Hackation](https://github.com/yuri-panchul/basics-graphics-music/tree/main) in the [Problems](https://github.com/yuri-panchul/basics-graphics-music/tree/main/hackathon/problems) directory.
-What other labs should we have to teach basic Verilog?
-> [!NOTE] - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
-Also, maybe we should change the order of the labs, so we can do all the labs focused on the GPIO module before we start looking at the Display.
-Thoughts?

 ### Lab Template <-- Put the lab title here

 #### Lab Name - Introduction